omnicortex/texlive-docker/README.md

 It also provides the necessary tooling to execute common helper tools (e.g.
 Java for arara, Perl for Biber and Xindy, Python for Pygments).

-Please note that we only provide selected historical releases and one image corresponding to the latest release of TeX Live (tagged latest).

 ### Why this fork?

 This fork build historic releases of TeX Live against stable and old versions of Debian.